-Note: Each time the control mode is changed from "REMOTE" to "LOCAL", the output needs to be enabled using all "STANDBY/ON" switches or the enable inputs on X4 (toggle off/on).
+Note: Each time the control mode is changed from "REMOTE" to "LOCAL", the output needs to be enabled using all "STANDBY/ON" switches or both enable inputs on X4 (toggle off/on).

-- In order to remotely control the power supply, the desired interface must be selected and configured.
+- the desired interface must be selected and configured

-- For power supplies with HMI, the interface is selected and configured in operation mode "CONFIG" on the HMI.
+- For power supplies with HMI (integrated or external), the interface is selected and configured in operation mode "CONFIG" on the HMI.
 The menu structure can be found in Appendix A1*.
 Value changes are saved immediately.